 So where exactly is Abra?

 According to google, it is a landlocked province of the Philippines in the CAR (Cordillera Administrative Region) in Luzon.
 Its capital is Bangued and is bordered by Ilocos Norte on the northwest, Apayao on the northeast, Kalinga on the mid-east, Mountain Province on the southeast, and Ilocos Sur on the southwest.Recently, it became popular on social media due to its viral photos of a “terraced” waterfalls which is located in Tineg Abra.
-In my own opinion, perhaps it is described as “terraced” because it is similar to some of the rice terraces view in Mountain Province.
+In my own opinion, they probably described this as “terraced” because it is similar to some of the rice terraces view in Mountain Provincec) theparchipelago via instagram

 They named this as Kaparkan or Mulawin Falls and it is now one of the rising attractions in the province of Abra and was later featured on the GMA Tv show Biyahe ni Drew.
 Since then, the show had given enough reason why Abra should be included in every travelers destination in the Cordillera region.

-Because of curiosity, I asked the people if how did they get its name- why Kaparkan or Mulawin but apparently, they didn’t know (I’ll try to do some research about this).
+Because of curiosity, I asked the people if how or where did they get its name- why Kaparkan or Mulawin but apparently, they don’t have any idea as well (I’ll try to do some research about this).
 Anyways, who would have thought that Abra has this kind of breathtaking view?